labd/go-commercelayer-sdk/api/docs/PATCHExternalPromotionsExternalPromotionId200ResponseData.md

 ### GetAttributes

-`func (o *PATCHExternalPromotionsExternalPromotionId200ResponseData) GetAttributes() PATCHExternalPromotionsExternalPromotionIdRequestDataAttributes`
+`func (o *PATCHExternalPromotionsExternalPromotionId200ResponseData) GetAttributes() PATCHExternalPromotionsExternalPromotionId200ResponseDataAttributes`

 GetAttributes returns the Attributes field if non-nil, zero value otherwise.

 ### GetAttributesOk

-`func (o *PATCHExternalPromotionsExternalPromotionId200ResponseData) GetAttributesOk() (*PATCHExternalPromotionsExternalPromotionIdRequestDataAttributes, bool)`
+`func (o *PATCHExternalPromotionsExternalPromotionId200ResponseData) GetAttributesOk() (*PATCHExternalPromotionsExternalPromotionId200ResponseDataAttributes, bool)`

 GetAttributesOk returns a tuple with the Attributes field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetAttributes

-`func (o *PATCHExternalPromotionsExternalPromotionId200ResponseData) SetAttributes(v PATCHExternalPromotionsExternalPromotionIdRequestDataAttributes)`
+`func (o *PATCHExternalPromotionsExternalPromotionId200ResponseData) SetAttributes(v PATCHExternalPromotionsExternalPromotionId200ResponseDataAttributes)`

 SetAttributes sets Attributes field to given value.